Skip to main content

 3. Where can I save the ciphertext & dataToEncryptHash?

-The Lit network doesn’t store these encrypted contents for you.
+The Lit network doesn’t store any encrypted content for you.
 You can store these anywhere you want; in a database, in an on-chain smart contract, IPFS, anywhere else you like.

 4. How to construct an accessControlCondition to authorize only a specific wallet address?